Fluids You Can Trust: Property-Preserving Operator Learning for Incompressible Flows: A Property-Preserving Kernel Method for Operator Learning

-where $\bc^j$ are the columns of $C$, $\bb^j$ are the columns of $B$, $\epsilon$ is the shape parameter of the operator kernel, and $I$ is the $N \times N$ identity matrix. \paragraph{Generalization} Analogous to the evaluation of the property-preserving kernel interpolant in \eqref{eq:spatial_kernel_eval}, $\ftilde$ can be evaluated at an unseen test function $\ba^{\star}$ to obtain the property-preserving kernel interpolation coefficients for the corresponding output function $\bv^{\star}$.
+\textbf{Generalization:} Analogous to the evaluation of the property-preserving kernel interpolant in \eqref{eq:spatial_kernel_eval}, $\ftilde$ can be evaluated at an unseen test function $\ba^{\star}$ to obtain the property-preserving kernel interpolation coefficients for the corresponding output function $\bv^{\star}$.
 Denote by $\bK^*$ the $1\times N$ evaluation matrix for the kernel $\lambda$ so that $(\bK^*)_{1j} = \lambda(\ba^*, \ba_j)$, $j=1,\ldots,N$.
 Then,

 For $N^*$ test functions, $\bK^*$ is simply an $N^* \times N$ matrix.
 However, note that $\ftilde(\ba^*)$ merely returns an approximation to the output coefficient vector $\bb^*$ (in a property-preserving kernel expansion) to the output function $\bv^*$.
 Samples of the output function $\bv^*$ are in turn obtained by \eqref{eq:spatial_kernel_eval}.